 - Knowledge translation

 Who We Are

-Guided by ARC’s vision, the people who volunteer for the Arthritis Patient Advisory Board (APAB) share a willingness to contribute their time and talent to the fight for “a world without arthritis”.
+Guided by Arthritis Research Canada’s vision, the people who volunteer for the Arthritis Patient Advisory Board (APAB) share a willingness to contribute their time and talent to the fight for “a world without arthritis”.
 APAB members believe in the power of scientific research to understand, treat and often cure disease.
-This passionate belief coupled with the broad skill set and diversity of the group enables them to provide an incredible range of information, education, and support to ARC.
+This passionate belief coupled with the broad skill set and diversity of the group enables them to provide an incredible range of information, education, and support to Arthritis Research Canada.
 As volunteers, they gain satisfaction from learning new skills, using life experience to help others, and knowing that they are contributing back into the community.
 APAB membership consists of:

 - Two co-chairs, thirteen patient members, an ARC Board Representative, a Research Liaison, and a Communications Liaison.

 Visit the Arthritis Patient Advisory Board Team page to learn more about the members.

 What We Do

 - Supporting arthritis research within Arthritis Research Canada and in Canada

 - Taking an active role in the different research projects brought forth by Arthritis Research Canada